deepbrainspace/sdv/README.md

+# Provision.sh
+used for provisioning an existing comfyUI container with huggingface models and cloudflare r2 storage.

-# AI Video Generation Stack
+A AI Video Generation Stack

 A comprehensive Docker-based solution for AI video generation, combining state-of-the-art models and tools.
 This stack integrates:
 - Multiple Stable Diffusion models (SD 3.5, SDXL, specialized models)